 The partner has robust methodologies for designing the workload.

 3.1 Solution Design

-The partner must provide solution designs showing a consistent approach that addresses the customer requirements that were captured from the assessment phase and are specific to Kubernetes.
+The partner must provide solution designs that show a consistent approach in addressing customer requirements for an SAP landscape on Azure that were captured from the assessment phase.